KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/misc/equaliz0r.rst

 .. contents::

-`frei0r.equaliz0r <http://www.mltframework.org/bin/view/MLT/FilterFrei0r-equaliz0r>`_
+This is the `Frei0r equaliz0r <https://www.mltframework.org/plugins/FilterFrei0r-equaliz0r/>`_ MLT filter.

 Equalizes the intensity histograms.

 (Moved to Color section in ver 15.n)

 https://youtu.be/KdlxSA2gs68

 https://youtu.be/w8qqpJmdGug